ZarnitsynaLab/ArielNikas-HumoralMemoryEnhancingInfection/README.md

 Each chunk is labelled with the figure it corresponds to, beginning with Figure 2 (Figure 1 was a schematic).
 Figure subpanels from digitized data are labeled and at the end.

-Supplemental figures, not generated from main text models, are included in the order they are found in the manuscript.
+Supplemental figures, not generated from main text models, are included in the order they are found in the Supplemental text.